cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 ### Cosmos Hub

 The Cosmos Hub is a chain that serves as an economic hub of the Interchain and service provider to other Cosmos chains.
-Built with the Interchain Stack, the Hub is home to the ATOM token, Interchain Security, and builders of the Cosmos SDK, Tendermint, and IBC.
+Built with the Interchain Stack, the Hub is home to the ATOM token, Interchain Security, and builders of the Cosmos SDK, CometBFT, and IBC.

 ## Light client daemon (LCD)